andgordio/mockupless/docs/Courses/LayoutBasics/Style/background.md

 </iframe>

 1. Fork your result of the task in the [Colors article](./colors.md#boxes).
 You can also fork the [prototype from the article](https://codepen.io/andgordy/pen/JqyVWM).
-2. Add background-images to all three containers.
+2. Add background images to all of the three containers.
 Here are the URLs of the images used in the prototype above:

 ```html
 https://images.unsplash.com/photo-1529114901968-3b83794634b7?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1600&q=60